DudeThatsErin/attachment-organizer/README.md

 # Attachment Organizer for Obsidian

-A comprehensive plugin that helps you organize, manage, and clean up attachments — plus create structured markdown and PDF files in your Obsidian vault.
+A comprehensive plugin that helps you organize, manage, and clean up attachments — plus create structured markdown and PDF files with OCR capabilities in your Obsidian vault.

----

 ## 🚀 Features